chrahunt/quicken/README.md

 Then we can use `helloctl status` to see the server status information and `helloctl stop` to stop the application server.

+### Options

+Quicken has several options regardless of how it is invoked:

+* logging - set `QUICKEN_LOG_FILE` to an absolute file path and debug logs will be traced to it.
+Note that server logs will only be traced if this environment variable is set for the command that starts the server.
+* idle timeout - by default any quicken server will shut down after 24 hours of inactivity.
+This can be changed by setting `QUICKEN_IDLE_TIMEOUT` to the desired time (in seconds).
+This will only take effect if this environment variable is set for the command that starts the server.

 # Why